patrickbwarren/qgis3-survex-import/README.md

 be found in the Ordnance Survey booklet entitled _A Guide to Coordinate Systems in Great Britain_ which can be found on the Ordnance Survey website.

-Note that currently some options permissible by survex, such as specifying the CRS by an ESRI number, are not handled here.
-For the time being, the workaround is to identify what co-ordinate system these are in QGIS language, then use the CRS selector dialog on loading to set the layer(s) CRS appropriately.

 #### Magnetic declinations